centaretraining/azuretraining/07-messaging-service-bus.md

 In this exercise we will use Azure Service Bus to publish and subscribe to an "Order Placed" event message from the customer lunch ordering interface.

+> This exercise builds on the App Service created in exercise 4.
+If you did not complete it or made potentially breaking changes to the configuration you can run the following script to delete any resources you have and recreate the app:
+> ```powershell
+> ./web-apps-powershell/complete.ps1
+> ```

 ## Create an Azure Service Bus namespace

 To begin using Service Bus messaging in Azure, you must first create a namespace with a name that is unique across Azure.
 A namespace provides a scoping container for addressing Service Bus resources within your application.